TedSinger/prompter/README.md

    - Identify slow filesystems and full filesystems
    - Preserve characters needed for tab-completion when truncating directories
    - Get default styles from LSCOLORS, rather than hardcoding the common ones
-   - Get user home directory in a general way, instead of assuming /home/username